aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 confusion.
 There are three groups of certificates involved:

 ### Everything related to the IoT Operations
 We are here looking at IoT Core and the IoT Devices identification.
-The main purpose of an EST Server is "delivering certificates to IoT devices" so they can start doing their job securely.
-When we will discuss this part of the application we will refer to it with the word "device" and/or "IoT".
+The main purpose of an EST Server is "securely delivering certificates to clients" so they can start doing their job securely.
+When we will discuss this part of the
+application we will refer to it with the word "device" and/or "IoT".
 To operate securely IoT Core needs Certificate Authority (CA) registered.
 Then the IoT device can send a Certificate Signing Request (CSR) to receive in return a *Device Certificate* signed by the CA that was registered in IoT Core.
 Note that it doesn't mean that the signature is effectively done by IoT Core.
 We'll get back to this later.